ShannonKroes/MSPN_privacy/README.md

-For any questions, please send an email to s.kroes@sanquin.nl.
+For any questions, please send an email to shannonkroes@hotmail.com

 ## Installation